-VARIABLE TYPE: D PROJECT MANAGER(S): Kyle L. Marquardt and Valeriya Mechkova ADDITIONAL VERSIONS: \\osp, \\codelow, \\codehigh QUESTION: To what extent is the ideal of government accountability achieved?
-CLARIFICATION: Government accountability is understood as constraints on the government's use of political power through requirements for justification for its actions and potential sanctions.
-We organize the sub-types of accountability spatially.
-Vertical accountability refers to the ability of a state's population to hold its government accountable through elections, horizontal accountability refers to checks and balances between institutions; and diagonal accountability captures oversight by civil society organizations and media activity.
+VARIABLE TYPE: D

+PROJECT MANAGER(S): Kyle L. Marquardt and Valeriya Mechkova

+ADDITIONAL VERSIONS: osp, codelow, codehigh

+QUESTION: To what extent is the ideal of vertical government accountability achieved?
+CLARIFICATION: Vertical accountability captures the extent to which citizens have the power to hold the government accountable.
+The mechanisms of vertical accountability include formal political participation on part of the citizens - such as being able to freely organize in political parties - and participate in free and fair elections, including for the chief executive.
 SCALE: We provide two versions of this index.
 The first is the normalized output from the the hierarchical latent variable analysis.
 It is on an unbounded interval scale.
-The second, denoted by \\osp, is a version of this output which we scale using a standard normal cumulative distribution function.
+The second, denoted by ${osp}$, is a version of this output which we scale using a standard normal cumulative distribution function.
 It is thus scaled low to high (0-1).

-SOURCE(S): v2x\elecreg v2elembaut v2elembcap v2elrgstry v2elirreg v2elintim v2elmulpar v2elfrfair v2elsuffrage v2expathhs v2ex\legconhos v2expathhg v2exaphogp v2ex\hosw v2psparban v2psbars v2psoppaut v2juhcind v2juhcind v2juhccomp v2jucomp v2exrescon v2lginvstp v2lgqstexp v2lgbicam v2lgotovst v2mecenefm v2mecenefi v2meharjrn v2mecrit v2mebias v2merange v2meslfcen v2csprtcpt v2cseeorgs v2csreprss v2cldiscm v2cldiscw v2clacfree v2dlengage v2x\suffr v2xex\elecreg v2xlg\elecreg DATA RELEASE: 7-14.
+DATA RELEASE: 7-15.